Ekrazit/JavaFX-Native-Executable/README.md

-# JavaFX application with jpackage to native executable
+### Sample application JavaFX application with jpackage to native executable

 Edit paths in pom.xml for jpackage.path and javafx.mods.path to your local JDK and javafx.mods path or setup environment variables.
 Execute maven goal to create native executable: